As an Amazon Associate, we may earn from qualifying purchases at no extra cost to you.

 Key Benefits

-- Red light mode preserves night vision for camp use
+- Red-light mode for nighttime use

 Streamlight Bandit